Tomatoes: Do They Really Trigger Acne Or Are They Bursting With Nutrition?

 If true, it would be great news for humanity, seeing as in 2012, the average American ate 16.7 pounds yearly.
 Tomatoes are the most commonly consumed vegetable in the USA after white potatoes.

-But there’s no doubt that as fruits and vegetables go (tomatoes are botanically a fruit, but officially a vegetable), the tomato is relatively poor for acne patients, whether you’re lowering inflammation, beating insulin resistance, unclogging pores or whatever else.
+But there’s no doubt that as fruits and vegetables go (tomatoes are botanically a fruit, but officially a vegetable), the tomato is relatively poor for acne patients, whether you’re lowering inflammation, lowering insulin, unclogging pores or whatever else.

 Tomatoes are a decent source of acne nutrients and antioxidants, but they pale compared to strawberries or broccoli.